 AWS Config allows discovering existing and deleted resources, compliance against rules.
 The solution simplifies auditing, security analysis, change management, and operational troubleshooting.

 HIPAA rules require covered entities to track login attempts and report errors.
 CloudTrail provides an event history of your AWS account activity.
-It helps to identify log entries related to sign-ins, including the IP address and Multi-Factor authentication.
+Building HIPAA compliant software helps to identify log entries related to sign-ins, including the IP address and Multi-Factor authentication.
 CloudTrail also determines successful sign-ins by users in IAM and root.
 These features allow customers to simplify operational analysis and troubleshooting.

 It’s really important to implement inactivity session logouts as per HIPAA guidelines.
 Using REST APIs along with frontend and backend combination, one can easily implement the same.
 Though there is no global standard for timeout duration, It is important to understand that the risk of an “open” connection on an unattended workstation largely depends on the physical surroundings.